woodlookfinance-sys/woodlook-costing/README.md

      print buttons.
 4. **Reports** — pick any product and print/export the Summary (1 page) or
    Detailed (exactly 2 pages) report.
-Use your browser's "Save as PDF" print destination to export a PDF.
+Use your browser's "Save as PDF" print destination to export a PDF, or download either report as an Excel `.xlsx` workbook.
+Each detailed workbook is a single, blue-formatted report sheet with the product photo and editable Wood, MDF, Paint, Polish, Labour and BOM sections; it can be imported back into the app, including the photo.
 5. **Backup / Restore** — download a full JSON backup (including photos), or restore one.
 Also includes a **sample data generator** to create 1000+ demo products for a real performance test (see §6), and a one-click remover for